gwpy/gwpy/docs/timeseries/get.rst

 LIGO, Virgo, and KAGRA observatories.
 These data are freely accessible to any user.

-The :meth:`TimeSeries.get` method uses the |gwosc-mod|_ Python package to query the GWOSC service for the requested channel(s) and time range, and will download the data from GWOSC if it is available.
+The :meth:`TimeSeries.get` method uses the :doc:`gwosc <gwosc:index>` Python
+package to query the GWOSC service for the requested channel(s) and time range, and will download the data from GWOSC if it is available.

 .. _gwpy-timeseries-get-nds2: